PhoenixRacing/WebApp20/README.md

 #### On Ubuntu

+1. Run `sudo mkdir -p /data/db`.
 1. Follow the instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition).
 2. Run `mongod` to verify that MongoDB is working.
+(You might have to do `sudo mongod` if that fails, we don't know why).

 ### Install packages